Simdesign-Race/DIY-Carbon-Aluminium-Active-Pedals/README.md

 This is my carbon fiber and aluminium set, for a DIY Active Pedals.

-Here you'll find instructions and other information to use it.
+Here you'll find instructions and other information to use it and buy it.

 The alu set is based on the amazing DIY project of https://github.com/tjfenwick/DIY-Sim-Racing-Active-Pedal , and https://github.com/ChrGri/DIY-Sim-Racing-FFB-Pedal.
 I discovered it some weeks ago, and I was exiting in doing it in a full Carbon Fiber and Aluminium version.